Nick Taylor (basketball)

 Nick Taylor (born 18 January 1980) is a wheelchair basketball player.
 He competed at the 2008 Summer Paralympics playing for the South Africa men's national wheelchair basketball team.
 He represented Australia at the 2012 Summer Paralympics in wheelchair basketball, being part of the men's team that won silver.
-After basketball, he successfully took up wheelchair gold and won the inaugural Australian Wheelchair Golf Championship.
+After basketball, he successfully took up wheelchair golf and won the inaugural Australian Wheelchair Golf Championship.

 Personal

 Taylor was born on 18 January 1980 in South Africa.
 He became a paraplegic as a result of a car accident in South Africa when he was eighteen years old the day before he was supposed to play in a basketball tournament.
 He attended university in Cape Town and at the University of Texas.
 In 2005, he moved to Illawarra, New South Wales, participating in a surfing tryout that year.
 In 2012, he lived in Towradgi, New South Wales.

 Basketball

 Growing up, Taylor played basketball in South Africa, playing for the South Africa junior national basketball team.
 He also played for the Natal representative side and was scheduled to play in the 1998 U19 South African National Championships but was involved in a serious car accident the day before the competition.